erwinpasia/NVIDIA-DLI-Advanced-Technical-Workshop-Fundamentals-of-Accelerated-Data-Science-with-RAPIDS/README.md

 # [NVIDIA DLI - Advanced Technical Workshop: Fundamentals of Accelerated Data Science with RAPIDS](https://learn.nvidia.com/courses/course-detail?course_id=course-v1:DLI+C-DS-02+V2) - COMPLETED!

+# Fundamentals of Accelerated Data Science with RAPIDS

+This repository provides an overview of the **Fundamentals of Accelerated Data Science with RAPIDS** course, offered by NVIDIA's Deep Learning Institute (DLI).
+The course is designed to teach data scientists how to leverage GPU acceleration to significantly speed up their data science workflows using the RAPIDS open-source libraries.

 **Learning Objectives:**

 1. Implement GPU-accelerated data preparation and feature extraction using cuDF and Apache Arrow data frames.